anshuldevops/SR_OS_Dev_Git_Repository_0.1.0/README.md

 # Summary
-When work takes up majority of parents to across various parts of a country, so called Movements as some says, the biggest concern lies with is securing the admission into schools.
+When work takes up majority of parents to across various parts of a country, so called industry movements as some says, the biggest concern lies with is securing the admission into schools.
-However, given under any circumstances and by any means, parents somehow in some way figure out schools that is open to admissions which not only bring a promise for a better future but also offer fees that fit into their budget, where as some parents compromise on the budget but their kids eventually end up having a hassle free travelling experience.<br><br>
+However, given under any circumstances and by any means, most of the parents somehow, in some way sort out schools that not only open to admissions along with a promise to a better future but also offer fees that fit into their budget, where as few ones do compromise on the budget but their kids eventually end up having a hassle free travelling experience.<br><br>
-No parent could stand to compromise on lack of quality of education that later stipulate an unpromising future of any child.
-But, in order to have maximum exploitation of benefits to gain, they allow themselves to compromise on those circumstantial problem which is of lesser priority and worth.<br>
+No parent could stand to compromise on lack of quality education that later stipulate an unpromising future of their child.
+Yet, in order to have maximum exploitation of benefits to gain, they allow themselves to compromise on those circumstantial problem that is of lesser priority and worth.<br>
 Notwithstanding one unable to understand the pain unless one goes through during that whole process.<br><br>
-The School Rankings aims to streamline the course of admission process of pre-primary, primary and secondary schools of India using Internet.
+The School Rankings aims to streamline the course of admission process of pre-primary, primary and secondary schools of India through online platform.
 School Rankings converges the best of today's technology, and promises to bring upon a change into educational management system by leveraging the conventional process of knowing about status of admissions in schools.

 # Installation